askeladd123/learning-wgpu/README.md

 ## web
 To build web ready files, you can run `cargo build-web`.

 The built files will be in the *dist* folder, ready to be used.
-This command is possible because of a alias in *.cargo/config.toml*.
+This command is possible because of an alias in *.cargo/config.toml*.

 To run on the web see *use built files* below.